commonsguy/cwac-merge/README.markdown

 This project requires the [CWAC SackOfViewsAdapter][sacklist].
 A copy of a compatible JAR can be found in the `libs/` directory of the project, though you are welcome to try newer ones, or ones that you have patched yourself.
+Users of the AAR artifact will automatically download this dependency.

 This project should work on API Level 4 and higher, except for any portions that may be noted otherwise in this document.
 Please report bugs if you find features